lirios/fluid/README.md

 Alternatively you can build it yourself from the terminal.
 We strongly advise against manual builds, unless you have previous experience.

+**Qbs does not currently support Android builds**, please use per-project installation if you are building a mobile app.

 From the root of the repository, run:

 ```sh